Kristi Harrower: National team

-Harrower is a member of the Australia women's national basketball team and has been described as the national team's pocket dynamo.
+Harrower was a member of the Australia women's national basketball team and has been described as the national team's pocket dynamo.
 She was a member of the 1998 Australian Senior Women's Team that won a bronze medal at the World Championships in Germany.
 She was a member of the 1999 Australian senior women's team.

 She was a member of the 2000 Summer Olympics team that won a silver medal.
 Going into the Olympics, her team was ranked third in the world.
 In 2002, she was a member of the Australian Senior Women's Team that won a silver medal in the World Championships in Spain.
 She was a member of the Australian senior team that won a silver medal at the 2004 Summer Olympics.
 She played in eight games at the 2004 Games, where she averaged 8 points, 3.8 rebounds and 2.8 assists per game.

 Harrower was a member of the 2005 Opals.
 In 2006, she was a member of the Australian women's senior team that won a gold medal at the World Championships in Brazil.
 In March 2007, she was named to the national team what would prepare for the 2008 Summer Olympics.
 In 2008, she did not participate in the Good Luck Beijing 2008 held in China in the lead up to the Olympics because of a commitment to her European club.
 She was a member of the 2008 Summer Olympics Australian women's team that won a silver medal at the Olympics.

 In June 2010, Harrower was viewed by national team coach Carrie Graf as one of a quartet of strong players that would represent Australia in a tour of China, the United States and Europe in the next few months.
 In July 2010, she participated in a four-day training camp and one game test match against the United States in Connecticut.
 In 2010, she participated in the Salamanca Invitational Basketball Tournament in Spain.
 Her team beat Spain 85–64.
 They also beat the United States.
 She missed the game against Spain because she injured her ankle.
 In 2010, she was a member of the senior women's national team that competed at the World Championships in the Czech Republic.
 She missed a three-game test series against China in Queensland in July 2011 because of an injury.
 In July 2011, she participated in the Olympic qualification competition.
 She was returning to the team following an injury.

 Harrower was named to the 2012 Australia women's national basketball team.
 In February 2012, she was named to a short list of 24 eligible players to represent Australia at the Olympics.
 She was scheduled to participate in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.
 She made the 2012 Olympic Squad cut down to 14 players, and won the bronze medal.